 During the first 40 years of T. J. Walker's studies of the songs of crickets and katydids (1955-1994), his principal means of analyzing these songs were two models of a device known as the Kay Sona-Graph.
 By a combination of vacuum-tube electronics and complex machinery, Sona-Graphs produced "SonaGrams" (=audiospectrograms) by using a fine, precisely controlled electrical arc to write on the light-gray surface of special SonaGram paper.

-One of more SonaGrams were made of 1- or 2-second samples of thousands of tape recorded songs.
+One or more SonaGrams were made of 1- or 2-second samples of thousands of tape recorded songs.
 The rate and temporal pattern of the cycles of wing movements that produced the recorded songs were then determined by counts and manual measurements along the horizontal axis of the SonaGram.
 Measurements along the vertical axis were used to quantify carrier frequency.
 These counts and measurements were time-consuming and limited to brief samples of the songs.
 Furthermore, monitoring for changes in the electronic and mechanical workings of the SonaGraph required time-consuming calibration procedures.

 Digital technology now makes determining the physical features of recordings of calling songs more accurate and much faster than in the Sona-Graph era.